 LONDON, April 14 (Reuters) – Some holders of bonds issued by French food retailer Casino are working with financial adviser Perella Weinberg Partners to push for better terms should the company’s planned tie-up with smaller food firm Teract proceed, three sources familiar with the matter said.

-The investors, who hold some Casino bonds maturing in 2026 and 2027, are seeking to move quickly before details of the tie-up are agreed, the sources added.
+The investors, who hold some real online casino bonds maturing in 2026 and 2027, are seeking to move quickly before details of the tie-up are agreed, the sources added.

-Investors in loans to online casino real money are also in the process of mobilizing and lining up their own advisers, two of the sources and an additional source said, declining to be identified as the discussions are private.
+Investors in loans to Casino are also in the process of mobilizing and lining up their own advisers, two of the sources and an additional source said, declining to be identified as the discussions are private.

 Casino and Perella declined to comment.Teract was not immediately available for comment.

 The moves by bondholders and loan investors signal the potential for a drawn out tussle between creditors amid uncertainty over Casino’s long-term financial health.

 Led by Jean-Charles Naouri, Casino, which has around 3 billion euros ($3.3 billion) of debt maturing between 2024 and 2025, said in March it was in exclusive talks to combine its French retail business with Teract, a company backed by billionaire Xavier Niel, seeking to reassure investors over its ability to generate cash and reduce high debt.

 Analysts had expected it to use the cash it generates, and proceeds from asset disposals, to facilitate a refinancing, but its ability to do that has been thrown into question after generating much less cash than expected in the fourth quarter.

 While Casino has not yet outlined the financial structure of its proposed joint venture and how much debt the new entity would carry, investors and analysts expect that the loans, which are senior to the bonds, would be moved into the new structure with their maturities extended.